it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/formal_assessment.rst

 #.
 Independent assessments: Because they are conducted by outside assessment specialists, independent assessments usually cost more and take longer, but they are more objective and thorough.
 Where time and resources permit, they are preferable even when an organization has deep cybersecurity experience.

 Assessments can take a number of forms, but good ones are based on a highly-accepted risk framework, like ISO 27000 series, the NIST Cybersecurity Framework, and the CIS Controls.

+Most critically, you need to be prepared to do something about the results of your assessments.
+Most will provide some prioritization of results.
+Once you have these results, develop a plan of action and milestones to get issues addressed.

 Goals
 **********************************************